polkadot-developers/knowledgebase/current/runtime/storage.md

 The state of a blockchain network's storage is immutable; data can be changed, but there will always be a record of these changes, and making them typically incurs costs.
 Because of this, it is important that data is only persisted to runtime storage when it is certain that all preconditions have been met.
-In general, code blocks that may result in adding data to storage should be structured as follows:
+In general, code blocks that may result in mutating storage should be structured as follows:

 ```rust